rahul72pal/Assingment15jan/README.md

 ## Usage

-After setting up both the frontend and backend, you can start interacting with the application.
-The frontend communicates with the backend via API endpoints exposed by the Express server.
+After setting up both the InterviewProject and backend, you can start interacting with the application.
+The InterviewProject communicates with the backend via API endpoints exposed by the Express server.

 ## Contributing